 WISE fills the much-needed gap of a Muslim women’s “pressure group.”
 It sets its own agenda by using an egalitarian framework that Muslims hold dear, so that, our work can penetrate deeper into the grassroots communities where sustainable social change is most needed.
 By utilizing core values of Islam as a rallying cry we seek to empower Muslim women to fully participate in their communities and nations, and to amplify their voices at all levels of political, economic, religious, and social discourse.

 Religious values are a powerful force in social justice activism as witnessed in the American women’s suffrage movement and anti-slavery movement.
-In 2020, WISE will launch a new publication, WISE Up to Muslim Women’s Rights.
+In 2020, WISE will launch a new publication, 30 Rights (Haqq) of a Muslim Woman.

-The Muslim Women – Know Your Rights toolkit will empower women and girls to advocate for their own right and to become effective women’s rights advocates within their communities.
-The Know Your Rights toolkit is aimed to:
+The Muslim Women – Rights of Muslim Women toolkit will empower women and girls to advocate for their own right and to become effective women’s rights advocates within their communities.
+The Rights of Muslim Women toolkit is aimed to: